qucontrol/openquad/doc/contributing/structure.rst

 Structure of this package
 -------------------------

-The top level interface, located in :mod:`geometries`, provides classes for quadratures on different geometries, e.g. a unit sphere, the rotation group, n-dimensional cartesian space and other.
+The top level interface, located in :mod:`openquad.geometries`, provides classes for quadratures on different geometries, e.g. a unit sphere, the rotation group, n-dimensional cartesian space and other.
 They are derived from the abstract class :class:`GeometryQuadrature` defining their main attributes and methods.

 On a lower level, individual quadrature methods are organized in modules corresponding to their respective source.
 They are implemented in terms of